 If you are a company, charity, or start-up interested in hosting a Syracuse intern, please be in touch with our Internship & Community Relations Manager, Becca Farnum.

-Current semester interns: Remember that your Placement Timesheets are due each Monday by 5pm for the proceeding week’s work.
+Current semester interns: Remember that your Placement Timesheets are due each Friday by 3pm for that week’s work.